feagi/brain-visualizer/README.md

 The Brain Visualizer is an open-source [Godot](https://github.com/godotengine/godot)-based client of [FEAGI](https://github.com/feagi/feagi) that lets users interact with Genomes.
 It can both to modify various neural structures, and visualize the neuronal activity happening within.

-PICTURE
+<video autoplay muted src="https://github.com/user-attachments/assets/5578d618-5fee-40f5-8413-c29d2e91c951" width="320" height="240"></video>

 # Using Brain Visualizer
-[GIF of brain visualizer being used]
-Please see our tutorial for how to use Brain Visualizer here[LINK].
+Please see our tutorial for how to use Brain Visualizer [here](https://youtu.be/hH1KYexMQsA).

 ## Launching Brain Visualizer
 ###  ☁️ NeuroRobotics Sudio

-[IMAGE]
 [Neurorobotics Studio](https://www.neuraville.com/neurorobotics-studio) is our cloud-based solution for the fastest and easiest way to load FEAGI services within the FEAGI playground, including the brain visualizer!

 ### 🛠️Local Deployment
-Brain Visualizer can be deployed locally as part of FEAGI Playground[Docker Hub URL].
+Brain Visualizer can be deployed locally as part of FEAGI Playground.

 # Community
 Feel free to reach out to us on one of our various platforms!